-In case of actions managed by a National Agency, the electronic form must be completed in one of the official languages used in Programme Countries.
+In case of actions managed by a National Agency, the electronic form must be completed in one of the official languages used in EU Member States and third countries associated to the Programme.
 In case of actions managed by the Executive Agency, applicants must fill in the form in one of the EU official languages.
+However, theproject abstract/summary should always be in English.

 Applications must be submitted only to one National Agency or to the Executive Agency.
 In case of multiple submissions of the same application in the same selection round to the same National Agency or the Executive Agency, the National or Executive Agency will always consider valid the last version submitted before the deadline has expired.
-In case of multiple submissions of the same or very similar applications of the same applicant organisation or consortium to different Agencies, all applications may be automatically rejected (see section on non-cumulative award).
+In case of multiple submissions of the same or very similar applications of the same applicant organisation or consortium to different National Agencies, all applications may be automatically rejected (see section on non-cumulative award).